-It’s been a decade since the movie Blood Diamond exposed the truth behind the sourcing and trading of diamonds in Africa.
-Thankfully, Hollywood has not turned a blind eye to the despair and suffrage many African communities continue to experience for our love of diamonds and other precious resources.
+It’s been almost two decades since the movie Blood Diamond exposed the truth behind the sourcing and trading of diamonds in Africa.
+Thankfully, Hollywood has not turned a blind eye to the despair and suffrage many African communities continue to experience for our love of diamonds and other precious minerals and resources.

-While Blood Diamond was most people's first glimpse into conflict diamonds and the dark side of the diamond trade, there are several other movies available on Netflix right now that expose the conflicts surrounding diamonds and other precious resources in Liberia, Sierra Leone and the Democratic Republic of Congo.
+While Blood Diamond was most people's first glimpse into conflict diamonds and the dark side of the diamond trade, there are several other movies and shows available on Netflix and other streaming and online platforms that expose the conflicts surrounding diamonds and other precious resources in Liberia, Sierra Leone and the Democratic Republic of Congo.
 It is necessary for consumers to understand these conflicts in order for our buying habits to change.

-If you have already seen Blood Diamond, then check out these seven other movies about loss, despair, devastation, and war.
-It is my hope that one of these films inspire you to change the way you think about earth-mined diamonds and change someone’s life by choosing to purchase a conflict-free laboratory-grown diamonds from a social enterprise company, like MiaDonna.
+If you have already seen Blood Diamond, then check out these other movies about loss, despair, devastation, and war.
+It is our hope that one of these films inspires you to change the way you think about earth-mined diamonds and change someone’s life by choosing to purchase conflict-free lab grown diamonds from a social enterprise company, like MiaDonna.
+Your purchase has power.